jtonic/handson-pycli/README.md

 - [x] Load and parse a yaml file to a custom python type (class)
 - [x] Include data files from packages in the source and binary distributions
 - [x] simple cli command with click
+- [x] simple cli to render a Jinja2 template
 - [ ] Include data files from file system in the source and binary distributions
 - [ ] run test with different pyenv/virtualenv configurations with tox
 - [x] configure the pylint